-Every one of us is coping with, and adjusting to, a strange new ‘life at home’
+Every one of us is coping with, and adjusting to a strange new life at home.

+We live a life where we cannot see all our extended family face to face.
 We do this to protect ourselves and others.

 Our home is now a sanctuary?
 A prison?
 Or something in between.

-Our home is the one place where we have control.
+Home is the one place where we have control.

 We can keep people out and we can protect everyone inside.
-At home we impose special measures, maximising hand-washing and cleansing.
-COVID-19 has turned us all into germaphobes.
+COVID-19 has turned us all into germaphobes.At home we impose special measures, maximising hand-washing and cleansing.

-They tell us: ‘we are all in this together’.
+The government tells us: ‘we are all in this together’.

-Globally, the pandemic is affecting everyone, everywhere, right across the world.
+The pandemic is affecting everyone, everywhere, right across the world.

 We adjust to daily life with new spatial codes, protocols and interactions based on social distancing.

-It’s them – and us.
-And everything they touch, everywhere they go, and everyone with whom they have contact.
+It’s them, and us….and everything they touch, everywhere they go, and everyone with whom they have contact.

 Things will get better.
 Things will change.

 Throughout lockdown, with nowhere to go and no-one to meet and our normal activities curtailed, we entertain ourselves at home with Netflix, I-Player and Zoom quizzes.
 On the plus side: there is no Fear Of Missing Out.

 We have no news – apart from what is in “The News”.
-And we find ourselves using words we never used before: cocooning, contact tracing, travel corridors, coronavirus bubbles, lockdown, PPE and second waves.
+And now find ourselves using words never used before: cocooning, contact tracing, travel corridors, coronavirus bubbles, lockdown, PPE and second waves.